the-economist-editorial/component-silver-tab-bar/README.md

 # component-silver-tab-bar

-Component creates a simple tab bar with dropdowns for Silver Bullet
+Component creates a simple tab bar with drop-downs for Silver Bullet